notes toward an individualist form of government

 - amount of power held and degree of control exercised—by individuals over their own affairs

 Individualism sets the operational context of the society.
-The rights of man to life, liberty, and property and the corollary maxims of law are common sense again.
-Even little boys and girls understand, apply, and uphold them.
+The rights of man to life, liberty, and property and the maxims of law are common sense again.
+Little boys and girls understand, apply, and uphold them.
 Everyone is legally aligned with his self-preserving nature as an organism, so he can stop contorting himself mentally, emotionally, and physically as well.

-Distribution is the basis of resilience.
-It eliminates central points of failure through attack, corruption, or manipulation.
+Distribution is the natural basis of resilience.
+It eliminates central points of failure by attack, corruption, or manipulation.
 Everyone is a lawmaker, peacekeeper, and judge.
 Every property’s line is a border.
+Everyone a criminal sees is a cop.
 Everyone knows how things work.
 Everyone is officially responsible.
-No one imagines that it is someone else’s job.
+No one imagines that security is someone else’s job.

+Everyone has maximum power and control over his own affairs.
 Maximization prevents the power vacuums that evil exploits.
-Like a beating heart when one is cut, it generates positive outward pressure that prevents contaminants from entering.
+Like a beating heart when someone is cut, it generates positive outward pressure that prevents contaminants from entering.

 Individualism opposes collectivism.
-Which is the false assertion of a collective being.
-Individuals are merely cells in it and owe obedience to it.
+Which is the false claim of the existence of a collective being, which individuals are merely cells in and owe obedience to.
+This is the deceptive evil of monstrous individuals who seek to be obeyed.

 precepts

-Rather than a constitution or proclamation, our party publishes non-binding precepts.
-These are statements of eternal facts about human nature.
-They outline natural rights, their moral and metaphysical basis, the basic crimes that violate them, and how a state functions to stop them.
-These provide a basis for binding law.
-The precepts would be a short, simple statement, say 200 words maximum.
-A 7 year-old could understand it.
+Rather than a constitution, a set of precepts of law is formulated.
+These are simple statements of eternal facts about man’s political nature.
+They outline natural rights, their moral and metaphysical basis, the basic crimes that violate them, and how a state functions to protect them.
+They are not legally but naturally binding.
+They are inescapable.
+They form the natural basis for binding law.

-Everyone becomes his own legislator by making contracts based on the precepts and according to Maxims of Law.
+Everyone becomes his own legislator by making contracts based on the precepts, somewhat embodied in and elaborated by the ancient (and much longer) Maxims of Law.
 Lawyers help.
 Defense companies help people protect themselves and their property.
 Adjudicators help settle disputes.
 Good actors—always a majority—band together to crush rogues.
+Insurance companies are ideally incentivized to coordinate those who hire them directly or indirectly through nested contracts.

-Individualism is the moral-political philosophy that recognizes the individual as the cognitive and moral agent and political unit in a society.
+Individualism is the moral-political philosophy that recognizes the individual as the cognitive and moral agent of a society and thus its political unit.
 The individual alone possesses reason, the faculty of choice.
-He is both indivisible and uncollectable into another agent or unit.
+He is indivisible and uncollectable into another agent or unit.
+He is original and unrepresentable.
 He is an end in himself.
 Securing his freedom is the purpose of politics.
+Nothing stands above him.

 Possessing choice, man is fallible.
 He can do evil to others.
 The need for enforceable rules of action is inherent in human society.
-Rules are defined by politics, a branch of philosophy.
+The rules, or laws, are rooted in politics, a branch of philosophy.
 Politics is applied through a state.
 A state is whatever form laws, enforcement, and adjudication take in a society.

 Rights are only these three.
 Violation is called crime.
-Crime is forbidden and stopped by whatever force is necessary.
+Crime is forbidden.
+It is stopped by all necessary force.

 A right is related to oneself.
 One exercises it at will, by choice, by right.